 Batsmen that have retired are NOT permitted to return to the wicket and the last pair do not have to retire (same as U15 Divisions 1 and 2).
-If the match is less than 11-a-side the last man stands rule applies ie when all but one of the players in a team are out, the not out player can continue to bat with a runner until he/she is out, or the runner is out, or the allotted overs for the innings are completed, or the match is won (whichever is soonest - see also the rule regarding runners in the Match Regulations and Guidelines section).
-For the avoidance of doubt, the last man stands rule does not apply to matches which were pre-agreed as 11-a-side.
+If the match is less than 11-aside the last man stands rule applies ie when all but one of the players in a team are out, the not out player can continue to bat with a runner until he/she is out, or the runner is out, or the allotted overs for the innings are completed, or the match is won (whichever is soonest - see also the rule regarding runners in the Match Regulations and Guidelines section).
+For the avoidance of doubt, the last man stands rule does not apply to matches which were pre-agreed as 11-a-side (even if one team subsequently ends up with less than 11 players).